jeffeehsiung/Online_BookShop_and_Forum/readme.md

 * ![img_2.png](img_2.png)

 ## testing
+* The testing uses a local database that gets run by each member of the team.
+It has the same structure as the database on the server, but it contains the test data.
 ### fixtures
 * To run the fixtures for the first time, a database has to be created.
 This can be done by exporting the database structure from bookable.
 * After this, we have to make sure all primary keys are set, and the auto increment is checked.